Beautiful Lakes in Pakistan

 It is an alpine freshwater reservoir situated in the Shandur Valley.
 This high-altitude lake provides fresh water to villages and attracts tourists due to its beauty.
 As one of the lakes in Baltistan, it is home to trout, initially from tributaries (rivers).

-The lake can be reached after taking a long journey from Islamabad, first by traveling along the Karakoram Highway and then continuing on Gilgit-Chitral Road towards the town of Shandur until reaching Handarp Village—the last stage being a four-hour trek up a mountainside that offers stunning views of nature all around.
+The lake can be reached after a long journey from Islamabad.
+First, travelers travel along the Karakoram Highway, then continue on the Gilgit-Chitral Road towards the town of Shandur until reaching Handarp Village.
+The last stage is a four-hour trek up a mountainside that offers stunning views of nature all around.

 With time, a Jeepable road has been constructed for these long treks alongside breathtaking landscapes up cliffs – perfect for tourism and exploring this beautiful region without strain or difficulty.